craftingcity/The-Known-World/README.md

 **Age.** You are considered fully mature, and you do not age.
 **Size.** Mechanically, your size is Medium.
 You stand at five feet tall.
 You weigh four-hundred thirty five pounds, seven ounces precisely.
 **Speed.** Your speed is 30 feet per round.
 **Constructed Form.** Your creature type is construct.
-You ***cannot*** perform acts that the fates would consider chaotic (not the petty laws of man, but the laws of nature, of power).
-You gain the following benifits;
+You ***cannot*** perform acts that the fates would consider chaotic ("we care not the petty laws of man, but the laws of nature, of power").
+You gain the following benefits;
 - You have immunity against being poisoned and to poison damage.
 - You are immune to disease.
 - You don't need to sleep, and magic cannot put you to sleep.
 When you take a long rest, you must spend at least six hours in an inactive, motionless state, rather than sleeping.
 In this state, you appear inert, but it doesn’t render you unconscious, and you can see and hear as normal.